 COS Cost of Sales (Costs of Construction)

 THE TOTALS IN THE TRIAL BALANCE FOR DEBITS AND CREDITS MUST BE EQUAL.
 THIS SUMMATION VALUE DOES NOT APPEAR ANYWHERE ON THE FINANCIAL STATEMENTS.

-Remember I stated earlier that the trial balance is an accountant’s tool.
-But even as a bookkeeper you need to understand how to interpret the trial balance.
+Remember, it was stated earlier that the trial balance is an accountant’s tool.
+But even as a bookkeeper, you need to understand how to interpret the trial balance.